 Herod's history (and later actions) shows he had NO INTENTION of worshipping anyone who could threaten his throne and his iron grip on power.
-He was lying to the Magi so that he could find out EXACTLY where Jesus was and have him killed!
+He was lying so that he could find out EXACTLY where Jesus was and have him killed!
 While Herod no doubt felt justified in deceiving the wise men, notice what happened when he thought THEY had done him wrong.

 Herod made himself quite angry when he ASSUMED that he was being mocked - just like he had "mocked" them by lying in order to get information to MURDER the person they wanted to worship!
 The truth is, the wise men had planned to return to Herod but,

-being divinely instructed in a dream not to go back to Herod, they returned to their own country by another way.
-(Matthew 2:12)
+being divinely instructed in a dream not to go back to Herod, they returned to their own country by another way (Matthew 2:12)

-Who are they?
+Who are the wise men?

 The Magi were high-level Parthian priests and very influential members of one of Parthia's two assemblies which elected the empire's monarchs and helped rule the empire.
-Parthia as an empire began in 247 B.C. and were rivals of the Roman Empire at the time of Christ.
-In fact, the Parthians dealt the Romans one of their worst defeats in history when half of Rome's 40,000 man army were killed and half of those who remained alive were captured c.
+Parthia as an empire began in 247 B.C. and rivaled of the Roman Empire at the time of Christ.
+In fact, the Parthians dealt the Romans one of their worst defeats in history when half of Rome's 40,000 man army got killed and half of those who remained alive were captured c.
 53 B.C. at the battle of Carrhae.

 - According to the historian Josephus, just before Herod became the King of Judea his rival Antigonus offered the Parthians a very large sum of money to KILL HIM!
 Herod was so afraid of them that he fled Jerusalem under the cover of night (Antiquities of the Jews, Book 14, Chapter 13).
 No doubt this event caused Herod to think twice before trying to exact revenge on high-ranking members of Parthia's ruling elite.